gabriel1628/Segment-customers-of-an-e-commerce/Readme.md

 2. Install dependencies (see [Dependencies](#dependencies)).

-3; Run the notebooks in the following order:
+3. Run the notebooks in the following order:
    - 1_EDA.ipynb
    - 2_segmentation_analysis.ipynb
    - 3_maintenance_time_estimation.ipynb

-4. Ensure the required data files (df_rfm.csv, df_rfms.csv, df_rfmst.csv, df_rfmsa.csv) are placed in the data/ directory.
+4. Ensure the required data files (downloaded from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)) are placed in the `data/` directory.

-Dependencies
+## Dependencies
 The project requires the following Python libraries:
 - numpy
 - pandas